LouisSilva/LethalCompanyHauntedHarpist/Thunderstore/README.md

 <p>Dealing with the angry ghost may prove difficult, but it is worth it to obtain the harp.</p>

-# (BETA) The Phantom Piper & Ethereal Enforcer
+# The Phantom Piper & Ethereal Enforcer
-## WARNING:
-**These enemies are in beta, which means they may have bugs and aren't fully completed yet.
-It is not recommended to use them for normal play-throughs**

-## Short Description
 The Phantom Piper plays the bagpipes.

 Unlike the Haunted Harpist, the Phantom Piper is scared of players and will run away, bagpipes in hand, when provoked.

-Although luckily for the him, he is always escorted by his own Ethereal Enforcers.
+Although luckily for him, he is always escorted by his own Ethereal Enforcers.

-## Information

-To get the Phantom Piper to spawn, all you need to do is increase the spawn value, which is zero by default.

-The Ethereal Enforcers are spawned by the Phantom Piper, so leave their spawn values alone.

 # FAQ

+**I never see the ghosts, where do they spawn?**

+By default, they all spawn only on Dine, with the Haunted Harpist having an "uncommon" spawn rate and the Phantom Piper having a "rare" spawn rate.

+<br></br>
+**Can I configure the spawn values?**

+With the config provided, you can change the **Spawn Level** config value to one of the following:

+    - LevelTypes.All
+    - LevelTypes.Vanilla
+    - LevelTypes.None
+    - LevelTypes.Modded
+    - LevelTypes.<name of moon>Level -> e.g. LevelTypes.TitanLevel

+With this Spawn Level, you can set a spawn rarity to it.
+The default one for the Haunted Harpist is 6.

+This config is quite limited, so I suggest you use another mod to fine tune your spawn values if needed.

+<br></br>
+**Why are the Ethereal Enforcers so overpowered?**

+The Phantom Piper and his escorts are supposed to be a rare enemy in the game, with a high risk - high reward for trying to steal the bagpipes.

+Even though they have a shield and 6 HP (configurable), they have big weaknesses which can be easily exploited (some are obvious, some of them aren't so).

+<br></br>
 **Does this mod support v50?**

-The Haunted Harpist works fine, but the Phantom Piper and Ethereal Enforcer has a few small bugs in the new version
+Yes

+<br></br>
+**I found a bug, where can I report it?**

+I really appreciate bug reports, so feel free to report them in the Lethal Company Modding Discord or create a new issue on my GitHub page

 # Recommended Mods to Install